-The net proceeds from each issue of Notes will be applied by the Issuer for its domestic budgetary purposes in compliance with the Public Debt Strategy (including, but not limited to, financing of infrastructure projects approved by the Cabinet (up to a maximum amount not exceeding 15 per cent. of the Issuer's direct and indirect outstanding non-UAE Dirham public debt) and/or for the purposes of investment by the EIA pursuant to the Public Debt Strategy).
+The net proceeds from each issue of Notes will be applied by the Issuer in compliance with the Public Debt Strategy (including, but not limited to, financing of infrastructure projects approved by the Cabinet (up to a maximum amount not exceeding 15 per cent. of the Issuer's direct and indirect outstanding non-UAE Dirham public debt) and/or for the purposes of investment by the EIA pursuant to the Public Debt Strategy).
 See "Public Finance - Indebtedness - Federal Debt Management".